Psychology N19

 Psychology 230

-Psychology and Effective Behavior - 3 units
+Psychology of Adjustment - 3 units

-Class hours: 48 lecture.
+Class hours: 54 lecture

-Introduction to psychoanalytic, behavioristic, humanistic and existential theories of personality as they related to dealing effectively with the adjustment demands of everyday life.
+Introduction to psychoanalytic, behavioristic, humanistic and existential theories of personality as they relate to dealing effectively with the adjustment demands of everyday life.
 Includes coverage of the dynamics of stress and coping, interpersonal relationships, and approaches to personal growth.

 Psychology 240